-- The first 48-72 hours are vital in the effective management of any soft tissue injury.
+- The first 48 to 72 hours are vital in the effective management of any soft tissue injury.

-- Soft tissue injuries refer to all ligament sprains, muscle strains and muscle bruises (corks etc) and most bumps and bruises which occur in sport.
+- Soft tissue injuries refer to all ligament sprains, muscle strains and muscle bruises such as corks, and most bumps and bruises which occur in sport.

 - The immediate treatment is RICER.

-- RICER should be initiated immediately after injury and continued for 48-72 hours.
+- RICER should be initiated immediately after injury and continued for 48 to 72 hours.

 - To ensure a successful recovery, NO HARM factors should also be followed in conjunction with RICER.
-Early and correct use of RICER and NO HARM factors is essential for the initial management of a soft tissue injury.
-RICER and NO HARM should be continued for 48-72 hours.
+Early and correct use of RICER and NO HARM is essential for the initial management of a soft tissue injury.
+RICER and NO HARM should be continued for 48 to 72 hours.

 H Applying heat to an injury increases bleeding.
-Avoid hot showers or baths,saunas,spas, hot water bottles, hot linament or heat packs.
+Avoid hot showers or baths, saunas, spas, hot water bottles, hot liniment or heat packs.

 A Alcohol increases bleeding and swelling which delays healing.
 It can also mask pain and severity.